MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ## Recommended deployment topologies

-Recommended deployment topologies include using Azure MFA as the primary authentication method with AD FS and using Azure MFA as additional authentication to Office 365.
+Recommended deployment topologies include using Azure AD Multi-Factor Authentication as the primary authentication method with AD FS and using Azure AD Multi-Factor Authentication as additional authentication to Office 365.

-### Azure MFA as rimary uthentication
+### Azure AD Multi-Factor Authentication as primary authentication

-There are a couple of great reasons to use Azure MFA as Primary Authentication with AD FS:
+There are a couple of great reasons to use Azure AD Multi-Factor Authentication as Primary Authentication with AD FS:

 - To avoid passwords for sign-in to Azure AD, Office 365 and other AD FS apps
-- To protect password based sign-in by requiring an additional factor such as verification code prior to the password
+- To protect password based sign-in by requiring an other factor such as verification code prior to the password

-If you want to use Azure MFA as the primary authentication method in AD FS to achieve these benefits, you probably also want to keep the ability to use Azure AD conditional access including true MFA by prompting for additional factors in AD FS.
+If you want to use Azure AD Multi-Factor Authentication as the primary authentication method in AD FS to achieve these benefits, you probably also want to keep the ability to use Azure AD conditional access including true MFA by prompting for additional factors in AD FS.

 You can do this by configuring the Azure AD domain setting to do MFA on premises (setting SupportsMfa to $True).
 In this configuration, AD FS can be prompted by Azure AD to perform additional authentication or &#34;true MFA&#34; for conditional access scenarios that require it.

-As described above, any AD FS user who isn't registered (hasn't yet configured MFA verification information) should be prompted via a customized AD FS error page to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to configure verification information and then re-attempt AD FS login.
+As described above, any AD FS user who isn't registered (hasn't yet configured MFA verification information) should be prompted via a customized AD FS error page to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to configure verification information and then reattempt their AD FS sign-in.

-Because Azure MFA as primary authentication is considered a single factor, after initial configuration users will need to provide an additional factor to manage or update their verification information in Azure AD, or to access other resources that require MFA.
+Because Azure AD Multi-Factor Authentication as primary authentication is considered a single factor, after initial configuration users will need to provide an additional factor to manage or update their verification information in Azure AD, or to access other resources that require MFA.

 >[!NOTE]
 > With AD FS 2019, you're required to make a modification to the anchor claim type for the Active Directory Claims Provider trust and modify this from the windowsaccountname to UPN.
 Execute the PowerShell cmdlet provided below.
 This has no impact on the internal functioning of the AD FS farm.
 It's possible a few users may be re-prompted for credentials after this change is made.
 After logging in again, end users will see no difference.